pradnyalimagdum-eng/pradnya/README.md

 # pradnya
-this repo used for demo purpose
+this repo used for demo purpose of education